saidibnerradi603/bedrock-research-assistant/README.md

 The system is built on AWS Bedrock, Amazon's fully managed service for foundation models, providing enterprise-grade AI capabilities with security and scalability.

-### Amazon Nova Premier v1
+### Amazon Nova Pro v1

-**Model ID**: `us.amazon.nova-premier-v1:0`
+**Model ID**: `us.amazon.nova-pro-v1:0`

-Amazon Nova Premier serves as the primary language model for all text generation and analysis tasks:
+Amazon Nova Pro serves as the primary language model for all text generation and analysis tasks:

 - **Conversational AI**: Powers the RAG-based chat interface for natural Q&A with research papers
 - **Document Analysis**: Generates comprehensive 9-section summaries covering methodology, results, and implications